telamon/oxytox/README.md

 (Just don't forget to send the rules/image first or things will get more awkward than necessary.🤦)

-After you've sent the rules and recording enter radio-silence (upto 10 minutes), trust your co-player to figure whats expected of them without further hints.
+After you've sent the rules and recording enter radio-silence (upto 2 hours), trust your co-player to figure whats expected of them without further hints.
-(It is natural to humans to mimic each other's behaviour.)
+(It is very natural to humans to mimic each other's behaviour.)

 Once you've received their recording, rewatch both recordings starting with yours then theirs, then exit radio-silence.